borgbackup/borg/docs/generalusage.rst

 =============

-The following examples showcases how to use |project_name| to backup some important files from a users home directory.
+The following examples showcases how to use |project_name| to backup some important files from a users home directory (for more detailed information about each subcommand see the :ref:`detailed_usage` section).

 Initialize a local :ref:`repository <repository_def>` to store backup :ref:`archives <archive_def>` in (See :ref:`encrypted_repos` and